moondev/spinkube-appliance/README.md

 http://www.spinnaker.io/ is set of microservices that make it easy to build continuous delivery pipelines.
 Most of the time it is run on a cloud platform such as AWS or GCP.
 While this works great, it can be pretty expensive due to the resource requirements ($200+ a month).

 Kubernetes is a first class deploy target with Spinnaker.
-We are taking this a step further by running SPinnaker on Kubernetes itself.
+We are taking this a step further by running Spinnaker on Kubernetes itself.
 The great thing about Kubernetes is it can run in the cloud and also on bare-metal.
 By setting up our own cluster, we can in a sense run our own "cloud" on our own hardware.
 With the advent of cheap "mini pcs" we can have our own target environment that can then deploy to the cloud.

 ## Choosing hardware